-Almond butter has been a recipe i’ve been asked to share for a really long time, and being a self confessed almond butter addict myself it has been long over due!
+Almond butter has been a recipe I’ve been asked to share for a really long time, and being a self-confessed almond butter addict myself it has been long overdue!
 This obsession with almond butter is spreading thick and fast among the health lovers out there, and with good reason.
-Almond butter is not only the most amazing spread for a piece of rye toast, it is also an incredible ingredient in baking, smoothies, vegan ‘milkshakes’ and of course, my favourite, eaten by the spoonful!
+Almond butter is not only the most amazing spread for a piece of rye toast, but it is also an incredible ingredient in baking, smoothies, vegan ‘milkshakes’ and of course, my favourite, eaten by the spoonful!

 2 cups of almonds